 Despite its compact proportions, the (F48) second-generation BMW X1 has a decent amount of room inside for up to five people, and the redesign was kind to the look of both the interior and exterior of the vehicle.
 A common complaint about the first-generation X1 was that it looked more like a hatchback than an SUV, but the F48 version pushed the little Beemer firmly back towards SUV styling territory.

 Some of the interior trim isn’t quite what we’ve come to expect from BMW, but you have to keep in mind that this is one of the company’s more affordable models and some cost-cutting measures have to be accepted.

 If the original buyer raided the options list heavily they’ll have ordered a nice little luxury SUV, but you as the used buyer will be getting the better deal as much of the money they spent on options will have been lost.
 I can stress strongly enough what a bad idea it is to buy a base model of a vehicle like this and then pile on with the options to make it the vehicle you want.

-When it comes to resale value the trim level, age, mileage and condition are what matters.
-Options added above and beyond the standard spec will make your X1 a more attractive buy than an identical model without them, but you won’t really be able to ask a higher price.
+When it comes to resale value the trim level, age, mileage, and condition are what matter.
+Options added above and beyond the standard spec will make your X1 a more attractive buy than an identical model without them, but you won’t really be able to ask for a higher price.
 As a used buyer, you can’t lose.
 If you find a used X1 that has got optional extras you’ll be getting even more for your money and the original buyer is the one who took the pain.

 In its first model year on sale, the 2016 BMW X1 was only available in a single trim level anyway, which was the xDrive 28i.
 This is an all-wheel-drive model with a 2.0-liter inline-four that develops 225 horsepower and 258 lb.-ft. of torque, and it comes mated to an eight-speed automatic transmission.